BLACKBOARD PAGE | UNIT INFO |

 The labs are formative assessements which we strongly encourage you to complete.
 Note that these were designed to help your understanding of ML methods.

-Using the machines in MVB 2.11
+Using the machines in Queen's 180

 1. Make sure the machine you are using is running Linux (reboot if necessary).